 There were few things Leta liked less than feeling used, but the uncomfortable feeling edging in on her from all sides was coming in a close second.
 “And dare I ask what made you change your mind?”

-Ezra’s eyes flickered past her and Leta drew a deep breath as she turned around to find Dez standing in the corner of the room, arms crossed over her chest, watching in interest.
+Ezra’s eyes flickered past her and Leta drew a deep breath as she turned around to find Dez standing in the corner of the room, arms crossed over his chest, watching in interest.
 “Of fucking course.”

 “Careful with this one,” Dez advised Ezra, stepping out of the shadows.
 “Any harm comes to her, we can wave goodbye to our Plan A.”